brianreicher/fiji_scripts/README.md

 # fiji_scripts

-## Bicubic Upsampling: script for the automation of a user-selected upsampling value
+## Bicubic Upsampling: script for the automation of user-selected upsampling

 1. Open Fiji in your server
 2. From the "File" menu, open the _cubic_upsampling_.py script in the Fiji script editor